STAMP-project/botsing-git-webapp/README.md

 ## Setup Gitlab Webhook to integrate Botsing in issues workflow

+### Webapp setup

+Edit botsing-gitlab.properties, located in the webapp's WEB-INF/classes directory.

+There, you should specify (all fields mandatory):

+- gitlab.url: the URL of the Gitlab server where your project is hosted
+- gitlab.token: the access token for the Gitlab API on your server (to generate one, go in your Gitlab user settings, choose "Access tokens", and create a personal access token with scope "api" - the token is a string that looks like "i_rjH-MM3YuFsvAxCTsH").
+- gitlab.project: your Gitlab project Id (appears under the project title in the project page on Gitlab).

+Restart the webapp or the application server if required to reload the configuration.

+### Webhook setup

 In your Gitlab project page: go to Settings / Integrations.

 In the URL field, insert the URL to the WebHook servlet: